zoomies: A tool to infer stellar age from vertical action in Gaia data: Methods

 When calibrating the age--\lnjzsp model, we assume that the dynamical ages of stars are independent from stellar mass.
 We return to this assumption and discuss its implications in Section \ref{subsec:stellarmassdependence}.
 For each star in each calibration sample, we first calculate the logarithm of the vertical action \lnjzsp given this Milky Way potential model.
 We calculate \lnjzsp from the \textit{Gaia} proper motion, radial velocity, and using inverse parallax as the distance estimate.
 We use the \texttt{gala} software to make these calculations.
 We take the initial conditions given by the \textit{Gaia} data and integrate each star's orbit through time within the galactic potential model.
 We numerically integrate the orbits to calculate actions using the Staeckel Fudge implementation in the \texttt{Agama} software \citep{vasiliev_agama_2019}.
 In both calibration samples, the errors in \lnjzsp are much smaller than the intrinsic variance in \lnjzsp (the average \lnjzsp uncertainty in both the RGB and MSTO samples is approximately 0.05, compared to a mean intrinsic variance of approximately 1.5), so we neglect the errors in \lnjz.
+We performed a preliminary check on whether this intrinsic variance is correlated with any of several stellar parameters including stellar metallicity; $log(g)$; $T_{\mathrm{eff}}$; distance; stellar mass, radius, and luminosity; $\alpha$ abundance; and $\nu_{\mathrm{max}}$.
+We found no evidence for correlations between the intrinsic variance and any of these stellar parameters.
+We provide further details of this check in Appendix \ref{appendix:intrinsicscattercheck}.